-Another area for consideration relates to the benefit derived from the proposed measures which should include not only the number of disabled end-users who might potentially benefit from the proposed measures but also reflect the practice and experience of disabled end-users in relation to existing services.
-For example, one Member States actually experiences that only a few disabled end-users are actively using a special accessibility service that addresses a great number of disabled end-users and incurs enormous costs a year.
-With regard to such situations, in practice the realisation of any choice of services and providers is limited.
-The obligation to double such non cost profitable services or structures to ensure a choice of services has to be avoided.
+Another area for consideration relates to the benefit derived from the proposed measures which should include not only the number of disabled end-users who might potentially benefit from the proposed measures but also reflect the practice and experience of disabled end-user vis a vis existing services.
+E.g. one Member State actually experiences that only a few disabled end-users are actively using a special accessibility service which addresses a great number of disabled end-users and causes enormous costs a year.
+With regard to such situations in practice, the reality is that choice of services and providers will remain limited.
+To oblige duplication of such non-profitable services or structures, in an effort to ensure that a choice of services is made available, needs to be avoided.

-Based on the current legal framework in each Member State, three main scenarios with respect to the role of Article 23a can be identified:
+Based on the current legal framework in each Member State, three main scenarios with respect to the role of Article 23a of the 2009 USD can be identified:

-- a) Where the NRA identifies a lack of legal provisions or other means to address the specific access or choice needs of end-users with disabilities that are not satisfied by the market on voluntary basis, Article 23a could provide the legal basis for new provisions, applicable to all providers of electronic communication services; - b) In some cases, measures already exist that extend beyond the USO.
+a) Where the NRA identifies a lack of legal provisions or other means to address the specific access or choice needs of end-users with disabilities that are not satisfied by the market on voluntary basis, Article 23a of the 2009 USD could provide the legal basis for new provisions, applicable to all providers of electronic communication services;

+- b) In some cases, measures already exist that extend beyond the USO.
 Where necessary, those measures could be strengthened by means of the new legislative framework.
 For example, NRAs could extend the scope of the existing measures (which may be in place on a voluntary basis) by making them legal obligations or extending their scope or applicability; - c) Where the market adequately addresses the needs of end-users with disabilities and the current provisions in place are sufficient to enable access and choice of electronic communications services for users with disabilities, NRAs may wish to monitor the situation, set a common approach across the entire sector, or continue the work of mediation between service providers and organisations representing end-users with disabilities.
-The new legal framework could facilitate these tasks by enabling NRAs to have enhanced decisional powers where voluntary initiatives such as the introducing codes of practice or dialogue with interested stakeholders fails to progress or to achieve the required objective.
+The new legal framework could facilitate these tasks by enabling NRAs to have enhanced decisional powers where voluntary initiatives such as the introduction of codes of practice or dialogue with interested stakeholders fails to progress or to achieve the required objective.

-Where gaps in equivalence have been identified (5.2), with reference Section 3 and Section 4 of this report, it is proposed that NRAs would evaluate options to achieving equivalent access and choice for end-users.
-It is understood that in some cases where NRA does not have responsibility for implementing Article 23a(2) - encouraging the availability of terminal equipments - measures in relation to this may not be evaluated.
+Where gaps in equivalence have been identified (5.2), with reference to Section 3 and Section 4 of this report, it is proposed that NRAs would evaluate options to achieving equivalent access and choice for end-users.
+It is understood that in some cases where an NRA does not have responsibility for implementing Article 23a(2) - encouraging the availability of terminal equipments - measures in relation to this may not be evaluated.